 This is the first stage in a multi-stage process of preparing a new text of the Code, and the associated Guide to the Rules, for approval by the House, which incorporates the Commissioner’s own review of the Code and Guide.

 This Officer’s remit does not extend to the House of Lord’s, who also have a Commissioner.
-Complaints about the misuse of the scheme for parliamentary expenses; (since May 2010) are a matter for the Independent Parliamentary Standards Authority.
-They have a Compliance Officer, see https://www.parliamentarycompliance.org.uk Details of all cases and of the Register of Financial Interests are all available online, see UKm Parliament.
+Complaints about the misuse of the scheme for parliamentary expenses are a matter for the Independent Parliamentary Standards Authority.
+They have a Compliance Officer, see https://www.parliamentarycompliance.org.uk Details of all cases and of the Register of Financial Interests are all available online, see UK Parliament.

 The Committee of Privileges is appointed to consider specific matters relating to privileges referred to it by the House.
-Chris Bryant MP is new Chair of the Committee and resumes inquiry on select committees and contempts
+Alberto Costa MP is the Chair of the Committee.

 The remit and powers of the Committee of Privileges are set out in Standing Order No 148A.
 The Committee is appointed to “consider specific matters relating to privileges referred to it by the House”.